trafficlunar/files/README.md

 - Highlighted code in preview with highlight.js
 - Image viewer with zooming and panning
 - Uploading, deleting, renaming, directory of uploads with optional authorization
+- Ability to manage and upload files from the directory of uploads
-- View information of a specific file in JSON form
+- View information of a specific file and see uploads in JSON form
 - Generate password with specified length on start up for more security
 - Option to generate filenames and its length
 - Metrics for Prometheus and Grafana